Integrality of Stickelberger elements and the equivariant Tamagawa number conjecture: The ETNC in almost tame extensions

+Since $j \in G_{\fR}$ for all $\fR \mid r$, we may conclude as in \cite[p.~28]{ich-tame} to deduce that the leftmost term is trivial.
+We obtain an isomorphism

 and hence $ A_{L'}^T(p)$ is cohomologically trivial as $G'$-module by \cite[Theorem 1]{ich-tame}.
-As in loc.cit.~the restriction map induces an isomorphism \beq (A_{L'}^T(p))_{C_N} \simeq A_L^T(p). \eeq For the last two assertions also compare the two displayed formulas following \cite[Lemma 6.5]{ich-tameII}.\\
+As in \cite[p.~28]{ich-tame} the restriction map induces an isomorphism \beq (A_{L'}^T(p))_{C_N} \simeq A_L^T(p). \eeq More precisely, the cokernel of the restriction map $A_{L'}^T(p) \to A_L^T(p)$ identifies with a quotient of $C_N$.
+However, $j$ acts by conjugation and thus trivially on $C_N$.
+Hence the cokernel is trivial.
+The composite map

+is given by the norm of the cyclic group $C_N$.
+As $A_{L'}^T(p)$ is cohomologically trivial, the kernel of the norm is precisely $(\Frob_p - 1) A_{L'}^T(p)$.
+This gives the desired isomorphism (\ref{C_N_iso}).